First published in the Pall Mall Magazine February 1894. Listed in ORG as No. 602.

 Notes on the Text

-bugle a brass wind-instrument once used to give orders in battle but now used for ceremonies and routine calls in barracks or camp: there is a call for Reveille , for Colours and most poignant of all, the Last Post which is also played at funerals.
+the bugle’s gone: The bugle, a brass wind-instrument, was used to give orders in battle but also for ceremonies and routine calls in barracks or camp or – as here – on board ship.
+There is a call for Reveille , for Colours and, most poignant of all, the Last Post which is also played at funerals.
+The bugler would have been referred to as ‘the bugle’.
+He was now off duty.

 and the officers had ‘lydies’ (ladies).
 See “The Burning of the Sarah Sands” (Land and Sea Tales) for life aboard a troopship in 1857.